Relation between semigroup growth and resolvent decay for immediately differentiable semigroups: Growth of Banach space semigroups

 for all $\eta \in \mathbb{R}$ with $|\eta| \geq b$, then $(T(t))_{t \geq 0}$ is immediately differentiable, and there exists a constant $c \in (0,1)$ such that

 \end{theorem}

 Note that the function $M_{\log}$ defined by \eqref{eq:Mlog_def} differs from that used for semi-uniform stability in \cite{Batty2008} and \cite{Chill2016}.
-In the case of semi-uniform stability, $M_{\log}$ is non-decreasing by definition, but it is not true in general for $M_{\log}$ defined by \eqref{eq:Mlog_def}.
-Therefore, we place condition (C3).
-In addition, condition (C1) is not made in the studies on semi-uniform stability.
+In the case of semi-uniform stability, $M_{\log}$ is non-decreasing by definition, but this is not true in general for $M_{\log}$ defined by \eqref{eq:Mlog_def}.
+Therefore, we impose condition (C3).
+In addition, condition (C1) is not assumed in the studies on semi-uniform stability.
 Condition (C1) will be used to apply Lemma~\ref{lem:integral_estimate} and Corollary~\ref{coro:suff_id}.
-It is also worth mentioning that a constant $\alpha$ satisfying \eqref{eq:positive_inc_cond} lies in the interval $(0,1) $ under condition (C2), which can be immediately obtained from \eqref{eq:M_poly_lower_bound}.
+It is also worth mentioning that a constant $\alpha$ satisfying \eqref{eq:positive_inc_cond} lies in the interval $(0,1) $ under condition (C2), which can be immediately seen from \eqref{eq:M_poly_lower_bound}.